At Boundstone we recognise that all children are unique individuals.

 At Boundstone this might be seen as follows:

-Democracy: Making decisions together, Child initiated activity, making choices, snack time choice, choosing a story, "Do I want to be inside or outside?", selecting activities, playing group games, following our own interests.
+Democracy: Making decisions together; Child initiated activity; making choices such as during snack time or choosing a story; "Do I want to be inside or outside?"; playing group games and learning that everyone has a choice in how the games progress

-Rule of law: Understanding that rules matter, Helping children to develop self control, Considering other people’s feelings, Children contribute to rules‘we use kind hands’, Tidy up time, Giving children strategies to deal with negative emotions, Positive reinforcement and specific praise.
+Rule of law: Understanding that rules matter; Helping children to develop self control and considering other people’s feelings; Children contribute to rules such as ‘we use kind hands’ and 'we all help at tidy up time'.

-Individual Liberty: Freedom for all, Positive self esteem, Encouraging children to have their own ideas, Promoting independence and self help skills, Learning to respect each other and our differences, Allowing children to take risks.
+Individual Liberty: Freedom for all to make choices; Building positive self esteem; Encouraging children to have their own ideas; Promoting independence and self help skills; Learning to respect each other and our differences; Allowing children to take risks.

-Mutual respect and tolerance: Treat others as you would want to be treated, Celebrating different festivals, Taking part in the local community, Charity events; comic relief, children in need, Being kind to each other, Playing alongside each other.
+Mutual respect and tolerance: Treat others as you would want to be treated; Exploring different festivals; Taking part in the local community; Being kind to each other and finding ways to play together.